 There are so many different career options for accountants, bookkeepers, and CPAs that many students have a difficult time deciding where they want to focus their careers.
 The most obvious and well-known option for accountants is public accounting.
 Although this area of accounting might sound intriguing, it’s not for everyone.

 In this article, we’ll discuss what you can expect from a career in public accounting along with how you can determine if it’s right for you.

-Public accounting involves providing accounting and financial services publicly traded or privately owned companies.
-The reason it is called public accounting is because the CPA firm providing the services is an outside entity from the company purchasing the services.
+Public accounting involves providing accounting and financial services publicly-traded or privately-owned companies.
+The reason it is called public accounting is that the CPA firm providing the services is an outside entity from the company purchasing the services.
 Compare this to private accounting where the accountants are employed and work for the company itself as internal employees.

 Public firms typically provide services that include tax, consulting, auditing, and advisory services, among others.
 Each of these different services provides a unique career path with different opportunities for anyone starting a career in public accounting.